Customize LVM on LUKS after installing Linux Mint

-The plan: After the Mint installer finishes - but before rebooting - I shrink the root
+After the installer finishes - but before rebooting - I shrink the root

-LV to free up storage, then create a dedicated home
+LV to free up storage, then create a new home

 LV.